Estimated reading time: 7 minutes

 This guide will introduce you to a white hat link building.
 That way, you can be sure to get links in ways that Google approves.

-Defining White Hat Link Building
+What Is White Hat Link Building?

 As established, one of Google’s ranking factors is links.
 The algorithm likes pages that have lots of other sites linking back to them.